codewithramzan/MR-TAILOR-APP/README.md

-#This is full stack project for my own shop
+#This is frontend project for my own shop